Understanding Workers’ Comp Rates – Updated 2023

 • Funeral expenses if they lose their life in a workplace accident

 We know workers’ comp can seem complex.
 You may be wondering, “How is workers’ comp calculated?”
-But don’t worry.
-We’re here to help you understand what goes into your workers’ comp rate.
+But don’t worry, we’re here to help you understand what goes into your workers’ comp rate.

 Insurance companies calculate your rate by looking at several factors, including: